 Further along the Cardo, you can find a replica of the Map of Madaba.
 The Cardo you are walking in is clearly visible in it.
 The Map was found accidentally in Madaba, Jordan.
 It’s a map of the Middle East and contains the oldest surviving detailed cartographic depiction of Jerusalem.
 It’s a mosaic floor, a part of an ancient church dating from the Byzantine period.

 The floor was compiled of one million little rectangular stones that form a ‘snap picture’ of Byzantine Jerusalem.
-You can actually see in the very center of the map – the Church of the Holy Sepulchre.
-Deliberately centered on the map from theological reasons.
+You can see the Church of the Holy Sepulcher in the very center of the map.
+Deliberately centered on the map for theological reasons.
 Since the Church of the Holy Sepulchre is the ‘new temple’; taking the place of the destroyed Jewish Temple, it has to be right there smack in the center of Jerusalem because it’s the new center of the world.